BitStore/BitStore-iOS/README.md

 - Tests (Unit xctest)

 On the test server the stripe test servers will be used and only 0.0001 / 0.0002 / 0.0005 / 0.001 BTC will be transfered.
 Also the developer profile will be used for the APNs.
 Phone verification is skipped on the test server.

-In the file `Keys.m` you will have to add API keys for certain features to work.
-To prevent committing this file you might want to run this:

-	git update-index --assume-unchanged BitStore/Config/Keys.m

 ### Server